markhughes/flight-skeleton/README.md

 # Flight Skeleton
 This skeleton provides a quick start for the development of an application with the [Flight](http://flightphp.com) PHP microframework.

+It also adds support for Sass, Twig, and even TypeScript!

 ## Downloading the skeleton
 First, check that you have installed and configured a web server (such as Nginx) with PHP 8 or higher.
 Then use git to clone this repo: